 Having an excellent quality video software is essential for post processing.
-Adobe DNG raw means that all the original image information is retained for later processing.
-An Adobe lens profile for barrel distortion removal is available for the DJI Phantom 2 Vision+ camera.
+Most of the latest drones can film in Adobe DNG raw, which mean that all the original image information is retained for later processing.

 Operating Systems In Drone Technology

-Some unmanned aircraft use MS Windows operating systems.
-However more and more UAV innovators are now using different versions of Linux.
-The Linux Foundation recently launched the Dronecode project.
-The Dronecode Project is an open source, collaborative project that brings together existing and future open source unmanned aerial vehicle projects under a nonprofit structure governed by The Linux Foundation.
-The result will be a common, shared open source platform for Unmanned Aerial Vehicles (UAV).
+The Dronecode Project is an open source, collaborative project which brings together existing and future open source unmanned aerial vehicle projects under a nonprofit structure governed by The Linux Foundation.
+The result is a common, shared open source platform for Unmanned Aerial Vehicles (UAV).

-Drones in some ways are flying computers.
-With an operating system, flight controllers, main boards with programmable code, they can also be hacked into.
-Like a computer, you can also protect your drone from hackers.
+UAV drones in many ways are like flying computers.
+With an operating system, flight controllers and main boards with programmable code, they can also be hacked into.
+Drones have been developed to fly around seeking other drones and hacking into the drones wireless network, disconnecting the owner and take over that drone.
+However, there is some practical ways to protect your drone from hackers.

-The latest advanced drones with patented technologies are the following;
+DJI have a huge command of the consumer and professional drone market.
+Here are the latest advanced UAV drones with patented technologies are the following;

-- DJI Phantom 4 Pro – with “Vision” collision avoidance technology.
-Multi purpose drone including aerial filming, photography and photogrammetry.
+- DJI Phantom 4 Pro V2.0 – with “Vision” collision avoidance technology.
+Multi purpose drone including 4k aerial filming, photography and photogrammetry

 - DJI Inspire 2 – Patented design and motors.
-Multi purpose drone with gimbals for professional aerial filming, photography, photogrammetry, multispectral and thermal imaging.
+Multi purpose drone for professional 5k aerial filming, photography, photogrammetry, multispectral and thermal imaging

 - Yuneec Typhoon H Pro – uses the patented Intel “Realsense” collision avoidance technology.
 Great for professional aerial photography and filming